Our Farm

 Corporate Days of Giving

-Our Farms has hosted many corporate groups over the past 9 years.
+Our Farms has hosted many corporate groups since we started growing in 2011.
 Groups that have participated have been wonderful and productive in the gardens.
-Many tasks have been completed during this time such as spreading ten yards of compost, mulch moving, harvesting, painting the shed, planting and so much more.
-During these work bees’ teams have worked effectively as a team and improved morale.
-Companies that have participated noted that employees gave back to the community and felt good enriching peoples lives by their contributions to the gardens.
+Many tasks have been completed during this time such as spreading ten yards of compost, mulch moving, harvesting, painting a shed, planting and so much more.

 Connect about Volunteering by emailing our volunteer coordinator at: volunteer@kwhab.ca